-Should the details of an optimisation not match what you desire, the optimisation may be adjusted by clicking on the drop-down menu to the right of its name and clicking on Adjust.
+Should the details of an optimisation not match what you desire, the optimisation may be adjusted by clicking on the i drop-down menu to the right of its name and clicking on Adjust.
 The process of defining the optimisation now proceeds as outlined in §2.3; however, note that all information will already be defined as per the original optimisation, allowing you to make only the necessary adjustments.
+Note that this process will create a new optimisation with the adjustments, and will not affect the settings of the original optimisation.